Rohan-Dawar/Elevators/README.md

 # Elevators
-Pygame / Tkinter Elevator App
+An Elevator Control System App built with Pygame and Tkinter

 ### Getting Started
 1. Make sure you have Python 3 Installed